nmburaleh/codewars-contributions/README.md

 # codewars-contributions
-A miscellany of scripts to make the codewars world a better place.
+A Miscellany of Scripts to Make the Codewars World a Better Place